Contact Center

 What is speech analytics?

 This process enables businesses to extract important information about customer sentiments, behaviors, and preferences, helping to inform service improvement strategies.
 After transcription, machine learning techniques analyze the text for keywords and phrases, flagging key topics like product inquiries or complaints.
+Speech analytics is a critical piece of a contact center’s quality management program.

 How does speech analytics work?